Cyber security and mid-sized businesses: getting the basics right

 Get certified.

-A good place to start is Cyber Essentials, an actionable framework from the US government.
-But you may also benefit from ISO27001, an international certification that proves to customers you take security seriously.
+A good place to start is Cyber Essentials Plus, which will prove to customers you take security seriously.
+You may also benefit from ISO27001, an international certification.

 The above priorities aren’t necessarily easy.
 But they’re not onerous, and they’re worth your time.
-Because a mid-market business doesn’t have the resources to bounce back from a cyberattack like Microsoft, but with the right steps you’ll greatly reduce the chance of a breach—and still have a viable business in the event of one.
+Moreover, a mid-sized business doesn’t have the resources to bounce back from a cyberattack like M&S. However, with the right steps, you’ll greatly reduce the chance of a breach – and still have a viable business in the event of one.

-You can get more details about the basics in our new report: Solving Cybersecurity Risks in 2024: Six Steps to a Safer Business.
-Or if you have questions about any of these priorities, get in touch.
-We’re always up for a no-pressure conversation—about cybersecurity or any other IT-related aspect of your mid-market business.
+You can get more details about the basics in our new report: Solving cyber security risks in 2025: six steps to a safer business.
+Or if you have got questions about any of these priorities, get in touch.
+We’re always up for a helpful, no-pressure chat – about cyber security or any other IT-related aspect of your mid-sized business.

-Find out the risk to your business with a free, no-strings expert discussion.
+Find out the risk to your business with a no-strings, expert discussion.

 You tell us about your systems and security protocols, and then we provide straightforward recommendations that will help keep your business safe.